Scrummy Lane

 If you want to freeze cooked leftovers, simply put separate portions into glass containers and freeze for up to 3 months.

-Got leftovers in the fridge?
+Got leftovers?
+They’ll last for up to 5 days in an airtight container in the fridge!
 Reheat at 355F/180C for about 25 minutes.

 More amazing moussaka recipes

-More yummy Greek meals
+More favorite Greek dinners

 Or if you’re just enjoying the whole Greek food vibe in this post, you might like to check out my Greek recipes archives!